Message-Passing Algorithms: Reparameterizations and Splittings: Convergent Algorithms

 Because $\mu(T) \geq 0$ for all $T\in\mathcal{T}$, we can conclude that $f$ can be written as a conical combination of the beliefs.
-By Theorem \ref{correct2}, convergence of the TRMP algorithm to a unique estimate implies correctness.
-A similar argument can be made if $\mu$ is a distribution over all subgraphs of $G$ containing at most one cycle.

-Computing the vector $c$ for the TRMP algorithm requires finding a distribution on spanning trees.
-For arbitrary graphs, computing such a distribution is nontrivial especially if we want to preserve the distributed nature of the algorithm; we would need to compute enough spanning trees so that every edge is contained in at least one spanning tree.
-If we had simply chosen the $c_{ij} > 0$ such that for all $i$, $\sum_{k \in\partial i} c_{ki} \leq 1$, we would have been guaranteed global optimality by Theorem \ref{correct} without the additional work of choosing a distribution over spanning trees.
+The TRMP update, defined in \cite{waintree}, is then exactly Algorithm \ref{para} with the vector $c$ chosen as above.
+All of the results from the previous sections can then be applied to this special case.
+For example, by Theorem \ref{correct2}, convergence of the TRMP algorithm to locally decodable beliefs implies correctness.